PCSS Surgery for Degenerative Disc Disease

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are using epidural steroids, you must stop at least 14 days before surgery.

-Is the Posterior Cervical Stabilization System (PCSS) surgery safe for humans?
+What prior data suggests that the Posterior Cervical Stabilization System (PCSS) is safe for treating multi-level cervical degenerative disease?

-How is the Posterior Cervical Stabilization System (PCSS) treatment different from other treatments for degenerative disc disease?
+What evidence suggests that the Posterior Cervical Stabilization System (PCSS) is effective for degenerative disc disease?

 Matt Jenkins